ContractSpec

 Change Card template: the smallest spec engineers trust

 PRDs are too big.
 Tickets are too small.
-Use a Change Card: intent -> AC -> surfaces -> verification -> rollout.
+Use a Change Card to define the reviewed handoff engineers can trust.

 Théo BoutronPublished on February 21, 2026